Panic Buttons: How to Stop Anxiety and Its Triggers

 You know the drill: Your heart begins beating faster, blood pounds in your ears, and your pulse nearly bursts through your veins.
 Your body is in a state of overall physical discomfort because your nerves are sending an alert message to your brain.
 In certain situations, this is a good thing.
 It’s an innate survival skill that you need: the fight or flight response.
 The problem is that you’re not running from a bear or bungee jumping.
 You’re speaking at a PTA meeting or watching the news, stopped in your tracks by a constant dull humming in the background or a heart-pounding, knee-wobbling panic attack.

 A panic attack comes on fast, often without warning.
 One minute you’re driving home listening to Hozier; the next minute you are trying to decide if you should pull over and call 911.
 If you have no other signs of a heart attack, but need to know how to calm anxiety, practice this easy breathing technique called 4/7/8: Breathe in for 4 seconds.
 Hold your breath for 7 seconds.
 Exhale for 8 seconds.
 Do this a few times.
 It causes a shift in your nervous system from a sympathetic to a parasympathetic response.

 Calm Anxiety with Present-Moment Mindfulness

-Anxiety packs a 1-2 punch: first body panic, then mind panic.
-Fear follows you wherever you go.
-But, wait!
-There is an escape route: present-moment mindfulness.
-To become mindful that the present moment is all that matters, repeat this mantra: “[Breathing in] I am in the present moment.
+In moments of heightened anxiety, fear follows you wherever you go.
+There is an escape route for that 1-2 body-mind punch: present-moment mindfulness.
+To become mindful in the present moment, repeat this mantra: “[Breathing in] I am in the present moment.
 [Breathing out] I feel calm.”
-You really can control anxiety by steering your thoughts in the direction you desire.
+By focusing on your breathing, you are reducing your anxiety by steering your thoughts in another direction.
 Mindfulness makes you the captain of your ship and the navigator of your thoughts.

 5 of 13